Introduction: Ned Kelly Patio Cooler

 I used a hole saw to cut a hole in the base and added my plumbing to drain off the water once the ice has melted, and used silicon sealer to seal the hole to prevent any leaks.
 Make sure you test the plumbing for any leaks before you fit it all.
 I added decorative edges to give the box a better look and routered all the edges.

 I added my Ned Kelly graphics to have a theme to my cooler.
-I had so much trouble doing the graphics, all tutorials I found were only for graphics on solid pieces of wood, that I will be adding a tutorial soon on all the things I learnt.
+I had so much trouble doing the graphics, all tutorials I found were only for graphics on solid pieces of wood, that I will be adding a tutorial soon on all the things I learned.
 You can learn from my many mistakes.